Lincoln Park (San Francisco)

 Lincoln Park is a park located on the West Side of San Francisco, California.
 It was dedicated to president Abraham Lincoln in 1909 and includes about 100 acre of the northwestern corner of the San Francisco Peninsula.
-Lincoln Park park hosts the Legion of Honor Museum of art and is the western terminus of the Lincoln Highway, the first automobile roadway across the United States.
+Lincoln Park park hosts the Legion of Honor Museum of art and is the western terminus of the Lincoln Highway, the first automobile road across the United States.